mui/material-ui/packages/mui-material-next/CONTRIBUTING.md

 # Contributing

-The Material 3 components are targeted for v7, so they will be developed on the `material-next` package.
+The Material Design 3 components are targeted for v7, so they will be developed on the `material-next` package.

 The progress for each component will be tracked in a separate GitHub issue.
 If you wish to contribute to the migration go to a component's linked issue to see what tasks are missing (see progress tracker [here](https://github.com/mui/material-ui/issues/29345)).